 -double click the multiclip to open it in the viewer

--the Canvas window only display one angle at a time – the active angle
+-drag the entire clip into the timeline-the Canvas window only display one angle at a time – the active angle5.
+Displaying the Different Camera Angles

 -multicam editing is simply changing the active angle on the fly while the project is playing back in real time